llmang/llmango/README.md

 ## What It Does

-Organizes LLM queries into Goals, Solutions, and Prompts.
+Organizes LLM queries into Goals and Prompts.
 Focus on outcomes, not prompts.

 - **Goals**: Define the result.
-- **Solutions**: Ways to get there, with canary testing.
 - **Prompts**: Model-specific inputs.

 ## Features